Copy editing: History

 In the late 19th century, the role of an editor was to decide if a manuscript was good enough to be published.
 As time passed, the role of an editor and publisher became more distant.
 Although there was a newfound relationship between editors and authors, thoughtful editing did not end.

-Copyeditors were employed at various publishing houses, magazines, journals, and by private authors seeking revisions to their work.
-Some copyeditors were even employed by public relations and advertising firms who valued strong editing practices in their business.
+Copy editors were employed at various publishing houses, magazines, journals, as well as by private authors seeking revisions to their work.
+Some copy editors were even employed by public relations and advertising firms that valued strong editing practices in their business.

-The symbols used by copyeditors today are based on those that have been used by proofreaders since the beginnings of publishing, though they have undergone some changes over time.
+The symbols used by copy editors today are based on those that have been used by proofreaders since the beginnings of publishing, though they have undergone some changes over time.
 However, the exact beginnings of the copyediting language used today are unclear.
 Despite its long history, copyediting as a practice has not experienced any extreme upheaval other than the desktop publishing revolution of the 1980s.
 This phenomenon began as the result of a series of inventions that were released during the middle of this decade, and refers to the growth of technology usage in the field of copyediting.
-Namely, the development of the Macintosh computer, the desktop laser printer by Hewlett-Packard, and software for desktop publishing called PageMaker allowed the revolution to begin.
+Namely, the development of the Xerox Star computer, with its Viewpoint desktop environment and the Xerox multilingual character code (the precursor of Unicode); as well as others, such as the Macintosh computer, the desktop laser printer by Hewlett-Packard, and software for desktop publishing called PageMaker allowed the revolution to begin.
 By allowing both individuals and publishing agencies alike to cheaply and effectively begin to edit compositions entirely on-screen rather than by hand, desktop publishing revolution morphed copyediting into the practice it is today.
-Most copyeditors today rely on more modern WYSIWYG (what you see is what you get) text processors such as Microsoft Word that are based on the original PageMaker to do their work.
+Most copy editors today rely on more modern WYSIWYG (what you see is what you get) text processors such as Microsoft Word that are based on the original PageMaker to do their work.